 Out of the box, this thing was pretty heavy, tipping the scale at about 25 pounds; so it's not a great option for easily swapping in and out of different cars.
 We measured it at about 13" wide at the bottom, about 19" wide at the torso (from cup-holder to cup-holder), and about 19.25" at the shoulders.
 But much of that weight and bulk comes from its superior side-impact protection that protects both the torso and upper extremities.
 All of the fabrics were super soft and comfortable, Maxi Cosi is definitely good at providing maximum coziness for your baby!
 And all of the adjustments, lock-outs, the torso side impact protection mechanism, recline, headrest height, and everything else were super easy and intuitive to use.
 Make sure you read the owner's manual to ensure you're installing and using the seat appropriately.

 Limitations?
 Well, we didn't see any sign of a steel-reinforced frame, which can increase structural rigidity during a crash.
-The rear-facing weight limit is also a bit low for a recently-released product, when some of the other premium car seats (like the Nuna Rava) are increasing that limit to 50 pounds.
+The rear-facing weight limit is also a bit low for a recently-released product, when some of the other premium car seats are increasing that limit to 45 (the Diono Radian) or 50 (the Nuna Rava and Extend2Fit) pounds.
 In our testing, we also thought the fabric was awesome, but it got a little warm in the summer months and caused a sweaty back in one of our toddler testers.
-It was also amazingly good at attracting lint and dog hair, so we suggest keeping a lint brush in your car!
-No other complaints though, other than the high price.
+It was also amazingly good at attracting lint and dog hair, so we suggest keeping a lint brush in your car (or going with the Magellan Max version for a much better fabric)!
+No other complaints though, other than the slightly high price.
 So overall this is a truly excellent, premium car seat with only a few limitations to consider when making your decision.
 Interested?
 You can check out the Maxi Cosi Magellan Convertible Car Seat here.

-About $300.
+Full Review: Usually about $300.
 Expensive, but truly a very high quality, safe, reliable, durable, and comfortable seat that accommodates a wide range of baby shapes and sizes.
 We would definitely put it higher on the list if it had a more reasonable price point!
-The Diono Radian series is well-known for making one of the narrowest and best car seats on the market.
+The Diono Radian series is well-known for as one of the narrowest and best car seats on the market.
 Looking to fit more than 2 car seats in the back some day?
 Then this is probably the best bet for you, coming in at only 17" wide (if you detach the cup holder).
 This means that you can fit three across in the back seat of most cars.
 You can check out our reviews of the narrowest car seats here.
-This is a no-compromise product in terms of safety, quality, comfort and features.
+The Diono Radian RXT covertible car seat is a no-compromise product in terms of safety, quality, comfort and features.
 It uses a full steel alloy frame with aluminum sides for super strength and rigidity, thick energy absorbing EPS foam side impact protection, a Safe Stop energy absorbing harness system for bigger kids (20-40 pounds, front-facing), and a top tether for rear-facing applications to decrease seat rotation in the event of an impact.
 It also uses the SuperLATCH system, which makes attaching and detaching the seat easy and secure, with a nice visual indicator so you'll be confident that it's attached correctly.

 With all that safety, it's got a lot of bulk and weight, coming in at over 20 pounds heavy!
 One of the only *full* steel frame and aluminum side convertible seats on the market, which we think is definitely worth the added weight.
 Unless of course you plan to do a lot of air travel or constantly switch it between vehicles, in which case it might get a bit heavy.
 We also thought it was super versatile: rear-facing infant seat from 5 to 45 pounds, front-facing toddler seat from 20-80 pounds, and a highback (belt-positioning) booster from 50-120 pounds.
 That's basically from birth until your child is a "tween"!
 For the smaller babies, down to 5 pounds, there is a comfortable removable infant insert that nicely supports the hips and head.
 The range of adjustments were really wide and very easy to use.
 The head rest adjusted between 12 different height settings, the shoulder belt between 5 different height settings, and the crotch buckle between 3 different positions.
 It also has nifty adjustable sides that angle in and out to provide more or less support for growing thighs.
 So as your baby grows into a toddler and beyond, they are sure to be comfortable with ample customizations.
 Speaking of comfort, the fabric was high quality, soft, and nicely padded; not quite as plush and comfy as the Nuna Rava, but really great.
 It was also easy to spot-clean, and machine-washable for larger spills and odors.
 Another feature we loved is that it can fold up for easier transport; so while it's very heavy, it is FAA certified for taking onto an airplane, and folds flat to make carrying a bit easier.
 We found it could be carried like a back-pack, and it also sat nicely on top of a larger wheely-suitcase.
 Oh, and it has a little cup-holder that's removable for tighter fits.
 But we want to talk about crash test results.
 Some have found less than stellar crash test results for the Radian RXT, during both front-impact and side-impact crashes.